 - a.
 Disciplinary Reprimand: An official warning followed by the written notice to the student or student organization that his/her/its conduct is in violation of University rules and regulations. - b.
 Conduct Probation/Conditions: A more severe sanction than a disciplinary reprimand.
 It is a period of review during which the student must demonstrate the ability to comply with University rules, regulations, and other requirements stipulated for the probation period.
 While under conduct probation, a student may be disqualified from serving as an officer of a student or campus organization or as a member of a University committee or council.
-The OJA Administrator may impose reasonable conditions upon probation which may include limitations on activity or access to University facilities for a period of five months or less. - c.
-Education: A requirement to participate in some project, class or other activity that is relevant to the nature of the offense and appropriate for the violation. - d.
+The OJA Administrator may impose reasonable conditions upon probation which may include limitations on activity or access to University facilities for a period of five months or less.

+- c.
+Education: A requirement to participate in some project, class or other activity that is relevant to the nature of the offense and appropriate for the violation and including a stated time in which completion of the requirement must occur, not to exceed one year or prior to graduation if graduation is in less than one year. - d.
 Deferred Suspension: A suspension, but which is deferred subject to a definite or indefinite period of observation and review.
 If a student is found responsible for further violation of the Student Conduct Code or an order of a judiciary body, suspension may be recommended to the Dean of Students Office.
 While under deferred suspension, a student may be disqualified from serving as an officer of a student or campus organization or as a member of a University committee or council.
 The OJA Administrator may impose reasonable conditions upon deferral, which may include limitations on activity or access to University facilities for a period of the deferred suspension. - e.
-Restitution: A requirement to pay the cost of property damage to the CVM, another student or student organization incurred during the conduct violation or make other appropriate restitution; - f.
+Restitution: A requirement to pay the cost of property damage to the CVM, another student or student organization incurred during the conduct violation or make other appropriate restitution, including a stated time in which completion of the requirement must occur, not to exceed one year or prior to graduation if graduation is in less than one year. - e.
 Long-Term Limitation on Activity or Access: A requirement that the student be limited in or excluded from participation in an extracurricular activity, club or organization for a period of more than five months.
-Access to University facilities and premises may be limited or denied. - g.
-Revocation of admission: If a student violates the SDR after admission but before attendance at the University, admission may be revoked prior to attending, or during the first term after admission, and fees will be refunded; - h.
+Access to University facilities and premises may be limited or denied. - Revocation of admission: If a student violates the SDR after admission but before attendance at the University, admission may be revoked prior to attending, or during the first term after admission, and fees will be refunded; - g.
 Defined length suspension: The student is dropped from the University for a specific length of time.
 This suspension may not be less than one semester nor more than two years.
 Reinstatement may be contingent upon meeting the written requirements of the All-University Judiciary at the time the sanction was imposed.
-A hold will be placed on reentry until reinstatement is granted under CVM procedure. - i.
+A hold will be placed on reentry until reinstatement is granted under CVM procedure. - h.
 Indefinite suspension: The student is dropped from the University indefinitely.
 Reinstatement may be contingent upon meeting the written requirements of the All University Judiciary specified at the time the sanction was imposed.
 Normally, a student who is suspended indefinitely may not be reinstated for a minimum of two years.
-A hold will be placed on reentry until reinstatement is granted under CVM procedure. - j.
+A hold will be placed on reentry until reinstatement is granted under CVM procedure. - i.
 Expulsion: The student is permanently deprived of his/her opportunity to continue at the University in any status.